timmaxw/metacompiler/docs/translation-language.md

 where `<Javascript-block>` looks like

 ```
-"<Javascript-code-string>" ('set' "<Javascript-var>" <term>)* ('free' "<Javascript-var>")*
+"<Javascript-code-string>" ('set' "<Javascript-var>" <term>)*
 ```

 The things after `js-expr` are called clauses and they can go in any order.
-The things that come after "<Javascript-code-string>" can also be reordered arbitrarily.

 Its meta-type is `term <type>`, where `<type>` is the `<type>` from the `type` clause.
 Its SL equivalent is `<SL-term>`.
 Naturally, the SL equivalent of `<type>` must be the type of `<SL-term>`.

-Its Javascript implementation is `Javascript-code-string`, but with certain variables substituted:

-  * `set` means to substitute the `<Javascript-var>` with the Javascript equivalent of the `<term>`.
-As a special case, within `<term>`, literal strings will evaluate to terms whose Javascript equivalents are those literal strings, and whose SL equivalents are undefined.
+Its Javascript implementation is `Javascript-code-string`, but with any variable whose name appears in a `set` clause replaced with the Javascript equivalent of the expression in the `set` clause.
+Within the `set` clause, literal strings are interpreted as terms whose Javascript equivalents are those literal strings, whose SL equivalents are undefined, and whose JS types can be anything.

-  * `free` means to substitute the `<Javascript-var>` with a unique new variable.
+In addition, any variables that are bound within the Javascript block itself will be replaced with new, unique variable names.
+For example, `function (x) { return (x + y); }` might become `function (x_1) { return (x_1 + y); }`.

 ## `use` directives and meta-object `infer` terms